Felixberto Serrano

-Felixberto M. Serrano (22 August 1906 – 12 October 1990) was a Filipino politician.
+Felixberto Maraña Serrano (22 August 1906 – 12 October 1990) was a Filipino politician and diplomat.
 Serrano was the secretary of foreign affairs under President Carlos P. Garcia from 1957 to 1961.
 Previously, he was the permanent representative of the Philippines to the United Nations from 1954 to 1957 and a member of the Philippine House of Representatives from 1945 to 1949, representing the 1st district of Batangas.

 Serrano was a delegate to the 1971 Philippine Constitutional Convention and made a speech just before the balloting for candidates for president of the convention accusing other delegates of taking bribes to favour Marcos's intentions in the convention.